eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/percentage_loss_gain.md

     <img src="https://latex.codecogs.com/svg.latex?\Large&space;y%20%3D%200.25" title="equation" />
 </p>

 We can see that y is solved for as 0.25, meaning we need a 25% gain on $80 to return to our original investment value of $100.
 If we test this, 1.25*80 is indeed equal to 100.
-This result is interesting because it means percentage wise our investment has to gain more than it has dropped in order tojust return to what is was worth originally.
+This result is interesting because it means percentage wise our investment has to gain more than it has dropped in order to return to what is was worth originally.

 ### General Formula

-The starting euqation above can be simplified if we don't substitute in the value of x:
+The starting equation above can be simplified if we don't substitute in the value of x:

 <p align="center">
     <img src="https://latex.codecogs.com/svg.latex?\Large&space;100%20%3D%20%281%2By%29%281-x%29%2A100" title="equation" /><br>